-#2 Updated by Jens Krämer about 4 years ago
+#2 Updated by Jens Krämer over 4 years ago

 I think the OP is using a saved query and just has the problem that the modal CSV export options form serializes the query (even if it is a stored query) into a bunch of hidden fields for filters and options etc. If the modal would instead just use a hidden